 You’re almost at your baby’s first birthday, and so much has changed over the course of this last year.
 You may be having trouble keeping up with your little one, who is now, no doubt, moving about with ease -- and getting into everything in your home, if you’re not careful.

-In this portion of WebMD’s month-by-month guide, you’ll discover what baby milestones you can expect your child to achieve when he’s 11 months old.
+In this portion of WebMD’s month-by-month guide, you’ll discover what baby milestones you can expect your child to achieve when they are 11 months old.

 At 11 months, your baby should be cruising around while holding onto the furniture or your hands.
-He might even let go of your hands to try out a few tentative steps alone or he might even be walking independently.
+They might even let go of your hands to try out a few tentative steps alone or they might even be walking independently.
 Some babies at this age experiment by standing on their toes or on one leg.

 A few particularly adventurous 11-month-olds find that climbing is a fun way to explore.
 They’ll scale counters, get over their crib railing, and put themselves into some pretty precarious situations.
 If you have one of these little climbers, don’t provide an easy access route.
 Move chairs away from tables and countertops so your baby can’t get up high enough to take a nasty spill.
-Your baby will also love opening drawers and cabinets, so be sure to lock up any chemicals, cleaning products, or cosmetics that are within his reach.
+Your baby will also love opening drawers and cabinets, so be sure to lock up any chemicals, cleaning products, or cosmetics that are within their reach.

-As your baby’s hand-eye coordination improves, he’ll enjoy learning how things work by arranging toys by size and color as well as taking them apart and putting them back together.
+As your baby’s hand-eye coordination improves, they’ll enjoy learning how things work by arranging toys by size and color as well as taking them apart and putting them back together.
 Stacking blocks and nesting cups are excellent toys for these pursuits.
-As he plays and explores, many objects end up in his mouth.
-If he is the baby of the family, make sure that older siblings keep smaller parts to toys out of reach.
+As they play and explore, many objects end up in their mouth.
+If they are the baby of the family, make sure that older siblings keep smaller parts to toys out of reach.

 Eleventh Month Baby Milestones: Eating